 - Simplify maintenance packages to reduce the planning burden and take advantage of aircraft access

-Reducing the number of maintenance units (aircraft) on the ground or in the hanger results in more aircraft available to fly and earn revenue.
+Reducing the number of maintenance units (aircraft) on the ground or in the hangar results in more aircraft available to fly and earn revenue.
 A SeaTec optimized program for a regional airline brought 1 additional aircraft onto the flight schedule.